Metabyte2710/RGB/Aura-Controller-Registers.md

 Format is RBGRBGRBGRBGRBG.
 Each Aura controller supports up to 5 outputs.

 # **AURA_REG_DIRECT** 0x8020
-Set this register to 0 for Aura controller effects, set to 1 to directly set colors using AURA_REG_COLORS
+Set this register to 0 for Aura controller internally generated effects, set to 1 to directly set colors.
+The two modes use different color banks - AURA_REG_COLORS_EFFECT if set 0 and AURA_REG_COLORS_DIRECT if set 1.

 # **AURA_REG_MODE** 0x8021
 This register selects the Aura controller effect.
 It is ignored if AURA_REG_DIRECT is set to 1.
 It accepts the following values: